NASA's Curious Universe

 Artemis II: Meet the Moonbound Astronauts

 This year, four NASA astronauts will fly around the Moon and back for the first time since the Apollo program.
 Their mission is called Artemis II.
-It’s a key test flight that will set the stage for Artemis III, when humans land on the lunar South Pole for the first time and set up a long-term presence there.
+It’s a key test flight that will set the stage for humans to land on the lunar South Pole for the first time and set up a long-term presence there.
 In this episode, meet your intrepid Artemis II crew: commander Reid Wiseman, pilot Victor Glover and mission specialists Christina Koch and Jeremy Hansen.

 For Artemis II news and the latest launch information, visit nasa.gov/artemis-ii